juntossomosmais/django-stomp/README.md

     pipenv run tox

+## Database connection management (applies to version >= 5.0.0)

+For every message that a `django-stomp` consumer receives, it opens a new DB connection if it needs to, keeping it open until it exceeds the maximum age defined by `CONN_MAX_AGE` or when the connection becomes unusable.

 ## Known limitations

 * Currently, we assume that all dead lettered messages are sent to a queue with the same name as its original